September 14: Third Term Papers due (contact Prof. Christi-Anne Castro about submission)

-September 28: Deadline to register for Music History General Preliminary Exams.
-Sign up with Annie Wagner (2277 Moore).
-Note: Historical musicology students in their third term are required to sit for the Musicology Preliminary Exam.
+September 28: Deadline to register for Music History General Preliminary Exams (sign up with Melynee Weber-Lynch).
+Historical musicology students in their third term are required to sit for the Musicology Preliminary Exam.

-October 1: Deadline to register for Music Theory Preliminary Exam.
-Sign up with Annie Wagner (2277 Moore).
+October 1: Deadline to register for Music Theory Preliminary Exam (sign up with Melynee Weber-Lynch)

-February TBA: Deadline for registration for Music Theory Preliminary Exams.
-Sign up with Annie Wagner (2277 Moore)
+February TBA: Deadline for registration for Music Theory Preliminary Exams (sign up with Melynee Weber-Lynch)

 March TBA: Music Theory Preliminary Exams

-April TBA: Musicology Pre-candidate Self-assessments due (send document via email to Prof. Stefano Mengozzi).
+April 1: Musicology Pre-candidate Self-assessments due (send via email to Prof. Christi-Anne Castro)

 All students admitted to the PhD program in Musicology are provided with five-year funding packages.
 Students are supported each term either through an appointment as a Graduate Student Instructor (GSI) or through a fellowship, as detailed below.
 It is typical for students to serve as GSIs for approximately three years during the five-year funding period.
 All funding is conditional upon satisfactory progress toward the degree and satisfactory fulfillment of teaching obligations.
 Funding beyond the fifth year is not guaranteed; however, graduate students may qualify for additional support, including teaching opportunities, fellowships, and tuition-only fellowships.

 - Graduate Student Instructor assignments provide a full tuition waiver, GradCare medical insurance, and a stipend of $19,350 in exchange for teaching and related duties.